revonzev/minecraft-python-mcpy/README.md

 obf tag_name
 ```

-*Note: Any string that matches it will be obfuscated*
+*Note: Any string that matches it, will be obfuscated*

 ## User Settings
 The file is `user_settings.json`